1. Home

 Your responsibilities to the sponsored person

 You have obligations to the person you sponsor and that person’s family members, whether they accompany the sponsored person or not.
-Your obligations take effect as soon as the person you sponsor obtains permanent residence.
+Your obligations take effect as soon as they obtain permanent residence.

 This obligation applies for the entire term of your undertaking.